guillaumechardin/varcave/readme.md

 # Use and update data
 Reach the new created website https://server.domain.tld/login.php.
 Default account is "admin" and password "password".
 Keep in mind to change your password as soon as possible to prevent unwanted access to administration panel and data.

+A working exemple of Varcave managment system is located at www.fichiertopo.fr.
+The current online database used by the Var Departmental Speleology Committee (France)